1tomany/rich-bundle/README.md

 }
 ```

 The value resolver will attempt to extract a value from a source until it finds one.
-Note that this means a `NULL` or falsy value is valid!
+Behind the scenes, `\array_key_exists()` is used to determine if a value has found for a property, so `NULL` or falsy values are still considered "found".

 In the URL `/api/v1/accounts?email=&username=vic@1tomany.com`, the value of the `$username` property would be an empty string because the key `email` is present and comes before the `username` key.

-You can also mix chained sources.
-For example, you can have both a `#[SourceRequest]` and `#[SourceContainer]` attribute on a property: if the value wasn't found in the request body, then it would be retrieved from the container parameters.
+You can also combine chained sources.
+For example, you can have both a `#[SourceRequest]` and `#[SourceContainer]` attribute on a property: if the value wasn't found in the request content, then it would be retrieved from the container parameters.

 #### Additional property source arguments
 Each source attribute has boolean `$trim` and `$nullify` arguments as well.
 By default, `$trim` is `true` and `$nullify` is `false`.
 When `$trim` is `true`, the resolver will convert any scalar value to a string and run the `\trim()` function in it.
 The value will then be coerced back to the type specified by the property of the input class during denormalization.